ga-sei-lessons/UNIT-4-AWS/D02/3-afternoon-lecture/8-dynamodb-put-post.md

 This lecture will focus on posting new items and update existing items in DynamoDB via the **POST/PUT** routes.
 We will focus on the following:

 - updating the **project-create** Lambda function to create new items in DynamoDB
-- updating the **project-show** Lambda function to update existing items in DynamoDB
+- updating the **project-update** Lambda function to update existing items in DynamoDB

 ### POST Route